keshavdv/xml-qstat/README.txt

-Project Pages for xml-qstat
+- Project Pages for xml-qstat http://olesenm.github/xml-qstat/
-Content generation is managed by Jekyll.
+- Content generation is managed by Jekyll